 6. I want to live in the Pacific Northwest (Washington or Oregon) at some point in my life.

-2001.
+7. My original wedding date was set for Sept.
+11, 2001.
 Good thing I got cold feet the month before and pushed it back, right?

 Well, that looks like 7 facts, so that means it's.......The End........

-.....Oh, I guess I should mention that I did this little post because I was tagged by my friend, Bonnie
+.....Oh, I guess I should mention that I did this little post because I was tagged by my friend, Bonnie.

 I am also supposed to post these rules.